Professor of Law

 Secretary: Judy Cobb 419.530.5102, Suite 2000

-Kilbert organizes our annual Great Lakes Water Conferences, coordinates our Environmental Law Certificate program, and frequently speaks and writes on environmental law issues.
+Professor Kilbert organizes our annual Great Lakes Water Conferences, coordinates our Environmental Law Certificate program, and frequently speaks and writes on environmental law issues.
+He served as Associate Dean for Academic Affairs from 2012 to 2015.

 Legal Tools for Reducing Harmful Algal Blooms in Lake Erie, 44 U. Tol.
 L. Rev. 69 (2012) (with T. Tisler & Z. Hohl).